Cork TD who told gardaí to ‘f**k off’ avoids conviction

 Cork East TD Pat Buckley pleaded guilty last May to two public order offences including being drunk in a public place and engaging in threatening or abusive behaviour.

-A Sinn Féin TD has avoided a conviction for public order offences over an incident where he was drunk and abusive to gardaí after a judge gave him the benefit of the Probation of Offenders Act.
+A Sinn Féin TD has avoided a conviction for public order offences over an incident where he was drunk and abusive to gardaí who came to his home after receiving a noise complaint.

+A judge at Midleton District Court gave Cork East deputy Pat Buckley the benefit of the Probation of Offenders Act over the incident on August 18th, 2017.

-Cork East TD Pat Buckley pleaded guilty last May to two public order offences including being drunk in a public place and engaging in threatening or abusive behaviour on August 18th 2017.
+He pleaded guilty last May to two public order offences including being drunk in a public place and engaging in threatening or abusive behaviour.

-Insp Tony O’Sullivan told Midleton District Court on that occasion that the charges arose after gardaí received a complaint about noise emanating from Mr Buckley’s home at Broomfield in Midleton.

-Following his first court appearance, Mr Buckley, a former Sinn Féin councillor who was elected to Dáil Éireann for the party in the 2016 General Election, issued an apology for his behaviour on the night.
+Following the May court appearance, Mr Buckley, who was elected to the Dáil in 2016 for the first time, issued an apology for his behaviour on the night.

 “This was a family event, a celebratory affair involving a few drinks in my own home.
-Unfortunately, with alcohol on board, my attitude towards the gardaí when they arrived at my home was not what it should have been.
+Unfortunately, with alcohol on board, my attitude towards the gardaí when they arrived at my home was not what it should have been,” he said.

-“I apologise profusely for any offence caused and I totally accept the punishment handed down to me in court yesterday,” said Mr Buckley who is his party’s spokesman on Mental Health and Suicide Prevention.